 Table of Contents

-Where to begin? .
-2

-How to pay for assistive technology?
-2
+Assistive Technology 2

-In the Office 4
+In the Office 3

 In the Home 7

 In the Gym and at Play 9

-In the Classroom 10
+n the Classroom 10

-In the Nursing Home or Long-Term Care Facility 11
+In the Nursing Home or Long-Term Care Facility 10

 Where can I find assistive technology resources in my community?
-13
+12

 Where can I find specific product reviews?
-17
+16

 Assistive technology (AT) is defined as anything that helps expand independence.
 Motorized wheelchairs, eye-trackers and smart phones are examples of transformative high-tech devices, but not all assistive technology is digital: canes, transfer boards and magnifying glasses are low-tech items that also offer increased freedoms - to move, to read, to access the wider world.

 Whether building a family, pursuing a fulfilling career, or juggling both at once, assistive technology can provide a bridge to the life you choose.
 Use this resource guide to learn more about how to identify and access AT that supports your needs.

 Where to begin?